TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-# SMB Enumeration: -> Port 445
+# SMB Enumeration - Port 445

 <br />

-To start enumerating this service, we'll run a basic [NetExec](https://github.com/Pennyw0rth/NetExec) oneliner to gather some information about the Windows system that we're auditing:
+To start enumerating this service, we'll run a basic [NetExec](https://github.com/Pennyw0rth/NetExec) one-liner to gather some information about the Windows system that we're auditing:

 <br />